willsyn7/GoWebsocketchat/README.md

 This is for a SPA (Single Page Application) e-commerce solution that uses [Vite](https://vite.dev) and the MERN stack.

+## IMPORTANT

+When in development mode the application is configured to use port 3000 (frontend) and port 5000 (backend).
+On a Mac computer you will need to turn off AirPlay, as in the latest OS release AirPlay listens on ports 5000 & 7000.
+To turn off AirPlay on the Mac.

+- Open System Settings.
+- Search for 'AirPlay Receiver' and select it in the search results.
+- Toggle 'AirPlay Receiver' to the off position.
+This will free port 5000 on your system.

 ## Usage

 - Create a MongoDB database and obtain your `MongoDB URI` - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register)